 underlies a morphism of variations of $\bQ$-Hodge structure again, we obtain $d_2=0$.
 Inductively, we obtain $d_r=0$ for $r \ge 2$.
 Then we have

 and $F=F_{\rec}=F_{d}=F_{d^{\ast}}$ on $E_{\infty}^{a,b}(Rf_{0\ast}L(J)_msB(f),L)$ for all $a,b$.
 Thus the data

 is a polarizable variation of Hodge structures of weight $b$ on $S$.
-By Remark \ref{remark on the canonical and Gauss-Manin} the canonical connection $d \otimes \id$ on $\cO_{S} \otimes R^qf_{0\ast}sA(f)$ is identified with the Gauss-Manin connection $(-1)^k\nabla(\ski)$, which satisfies the Griffiths transversality.
+By Lemma \ref{remark on the canonical and Gauss-Manin} the canonical connection $d \otimes \id$ on $\cO_{S} \otimes R^qf_{0\ast}sA(f)$ is identified with the Gauss-Manin connection $(-1)^k\nabla(\ski)$, which satisfies the Griffiths transversality.
 Thus we obtain the conclusion. \end{proof}

 The lemma above implies the following theorem.